Universal Quantum Computer Simulation of 50 Qubits on Europe`s First Exascale Supercomputer Harnessing Its Heterogeneous CPU-GPU Architecture: Performance Results

 \subsection{Network Performance}

 Regarding the data transfer rate between HBM3 and LPDDR5 memory in the same GH200 superchip, Tables~\ref{tab1a}--\ref{tab4a} show that this rate, which includes pre- and postprocessing of the buffers in GPU memory, is of the order of \qty{100}{\gibi\byte\per\second}.
 The amount of data that is being exchanged within one GH200 superchip is (except for $N=36$) more than a factor of two larger than the data that is being sent and received by the same superchip over the interconnects (column GPU-GPU MPI data).
 Because of the sequence-dependent pattern by which data is being sent over the network, a straightforward comparison of the transfer times is rather difficult.
-However, the data presented in Tables~\ref{tab1a}--\ref{tab3a} consistently show that the ratio of MPI communication time to GPU-CPU time increases as the number of qubits increases, even though the ratio of GPU-GPU MPI to GPU-CPU data decreases.

 For $N=50$ qubits, \qty{2048}{\tebi\byte} of data is required to represent the state vector.
 With each single-qubit gate that requires MPI communication, half of this data travels through the network.
 In total, for the sequences used, there are $36$ such network-active gate operations.
 The highly-optimized measurements of all the qubits require $13/14$ of all the data being exchanged.
 Thus, in total, for $N=50$, $ (36/2+13/14)\times 2048\approx \qty{38766}{\tebi\byte}$ traverses the network in about 100 seconds, a respectable amount of \unit{\tebi\byte} per second.